anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 After you've set up Intune for Education with your information — such as student records, apps, and settings for devices — connect the devices to Intune for Education.
 For new Windows 10 devices, a connection is established during initial device setup.

 ## Setting up devices with Windows Autopilot
-Although Windows Autopilot is compatible with Intune for Education, you can't access it directly from the Intune for Education portal.
-To [set up your devices using Autopilot](https://docs.microsoft.com/intune/enrollment-autopilot), go to [Intune in the Azure portal](https://portal.azure.com) > Device enrollment > Windows enrollment > Devices.
+Windows Autopilot is compatible with Intune for Education, but it has to be set up in Intune in the Azure portal.
+To [set up your devices with Autopilot](https://docs.microsoft.com/intune/enrollment-autopilot), go to [Intune](https://portal.azure.com) > Device enrollment > Windows enrollment > Devices.

 ## Before you begin
 During setup, devices must have: